 “Sorry.
-I didn’t bring anything for you today.
-I’ll buy you something from the shops when I’m done here alright?”
+I did not bring anything for you today.”
+Upon his apology, the beast gave an inquisitive frown and Kaidus smiled at the disappointed look.
+“How about I buy you something from the shops when I’m done here?”

 “RRRRRar!”
-It voiced obediently as it sat up straight.
+It voiced happily as it sat up straight.

 “I’ll see you later then.”
-Having greeted the spirit, he continued towards his destination.
+Having greeted the spirit, he continued toward his destination.

 The school year had already begun, and he could see students coming from the eastern facilities.
 Being midmorning, the first class had probably just finished.

-As he made his way towards the northern grounds, four students spotted him and began walking in his direction.
+As he made his way toward the northern grounds, four students spotted him and began walking in his direction.
 One watched him curiously while the other three were smirking.

 “Who are you, and what are you doing in Zorin?”
 One of them queried.